 What Are Ticks?

 Ticks are eight-legged, parasitic arachnids, and are related to spiders, mites, and scorpions.
 Ticks are wingless and have a singular oval-shaped body region.
 Their heads have a pair of sensory structures (palps) to help them locate hosts and a cutting structure (chelicerae) that cuts into the skin of their host.
-They also have a barbed structure (hypostome) they use to anchor themselves on their host to feed.
+They also anchor themselves on their host to feed using a barbed structure (hypostome).

 Deer ticks are brownish-orange with distinctive darker-colored legs.
 Before feeding, adult ticks are about the size of a sesame seed.
 They are called deer ticks because their preferred host is the deer.
 In addition to deer, they also feed on a wide variety of other animal hosts and people.